-A strengths-of-memory-distributions account of contextual variation and retrieval practice effects a framework that derives from Bjork and Bjork's (1992) new theory of disuse.
-The basic idea is that pre-existing differences between items with respect to factors such as frequency or concreteness, coupled with moment-tomoment differences in attention or processing efficiency, result in the studied items being distributed in a roughly normal-distribution way on a memory strength dimension.
+Our results align with the strength-of-memory-distributions framework proposed by Kornell, Bjork, and Garcia (2011; see also Halamish & Bjork, 2011, and Storm et al., 2014), a framework that derives from Bjork and Bjork's (1992) new theory of disuse.
+The basic idea is that pre-existing differences between items with respect to factors such as frequency or concreteness, coupled with moment-to-moment differences in attention or processing efficiency, result in the studied items being distributed in a roughly normal-distribution way on a memory strength dimension.
 It is then assumed that restudying to-be-learned items shifts the entire distribution, whereas testing (without feedback) shifts the strength of only the recalled items, bifurcating the distribution.
-Because recalling is a more powerful event than is restudying, the recalled items gain a bigger boost in memory strength than do corresponding restudied items.
-These dynamics are shown in a simplified way in Figure $5.^1$
+Because recalling is a more powerful event than is restudying, however, the recalled items gain a bigger boost in memory strength than do corresponding restudied items.
+These dynamics are shown in a simplified way in Figure 5.1